rjonczy/tendermint-demo/README.md

 - [`.github/workflows/terraform_azure.yml`](.github/workflows/terraform_azure.yml)

-First automation is used to provision Azure infrastructure via terraform Second automation is used to configure virtual machines via Ansible
+First automation is used to provision Azure infrastructure via terraform Second automation is used to configure virtual machines via Ansible.
+Setup of network is based on this [Ansile role](https://github.com/hyphacoop/cosmos-ansible)